-In accordance with the Manual, CWD monitoring by small vessel line-transect survey should be conducted during post-construction phase.
-The small vessel line-transect survey should be conducted at a frequency of two full surveys per month as stipulated in the Manual.
+In accordance with the Manual, CWD monitoring by small vessel line-transect survey should be conducted during the post-construction phase, with a frequency of two full surveys per month.

 6.1 CWD Monitoring Transects

 Small vessel line-transect surveys were conducted along the transects covering Northeast Lantau (NEL), Northwest Lantau (NWL), Airport West (AW), West Lantau (WL) and Southwest Lantau (SWL) areas as proposed in the Manual, which are consistent with the Agriculture, Fisheries and Conservation Department (AFCD) long-term monitoring programme (except the addition of AW).
 The AW transect has not been previously surveyed in the AFCD programme due to the restrictions of HKIA Approach Area, nevertheless, this transect was established during the EIA of the 3RS Project and refined in the Manual with the aim to collect project specific baseline information within the HKIA Approach Area to fill the data gap that was not covered by the AFCD programme.
 This also provided a larger sample size for estimating the density, abundance and patterns of movements in the broader study area of the project.